MapServer/MapServer-documentation/scripts/mapscript-docs/ReadMe.rst

 using the Python MapScript module.
 When there are new classes, global functions, or constant values these scripts should be re-run.

-To run first setup a virtual environment (code here is for Windows, but Linux commands should be similar):
+To run first set-up a virtual environment (code here is for Windows, but Linux commands should be similar):

 .. code-block:: bat